emday4prez/IP-Address-Tracker/README.md

 Frontend Mentor requirements:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- See information about IP addresses entered
+- See information about IP addresses entered.
 - See location of server on a map.